-The Apprenticeship Missouri team launched a pre-apprenticeship initiative called Missouri Apprentice Ready (MAR) in February 2021, funded by WIOA discretionary dollars.
+a pre-apprenticeship Missouri team launched a pre-apprenticeship initiative called Missouri Apprentice Ready (MAR) in February 2021, funded by WIOA discretionary dollars.
 This project is part of MDHEWD's placemat initiative preparing Missourians for success and on a path to employment through Registered Apprenticeship.